← Back to Hub Next: Module 02 →

 Clinton's Trojan Horse Thesis

-"It's like trying to nail Jell-O to the wall."
+"Good luck!
+That's sort of like trying to nail Jello to the wall."

 On the difficulty of regulating the internet